lamnhan066/features_tour/README.md

       /// Delay before starting the tour
       delay: Duration.zero,

-      /// If true, it will force to start the tour even already shown.
+      /// If `true`, it will force to start the tour even already shown.
-      /// If false, it will force not to start the tour.
+      /// If `false,` it will force not to start the tour.
-      /// Default is null (depends on the global config).
+      /// Default is `null` (depends on the global config).
       force: false,

       /// Show specific pre-dialog for this Page